PPC Advertisers: Stop Ignoring Head Terms!

 Traffic and Remarketing Opportunities

 Head terms are expensive for a reason: they’re the broadest queries that are susceptible to the most amount of competition.
-This significant barrier to entry can be a discouraging fact to those entering the space and is unfortunately one of the harsh realities of advertising on Google.
+This significant barrier to entry can be a discouraging fact to those entering the space and is unfortunately one of the harsh realities of paid advertising on Google.

 However, considering that “awareness” phase keywords are 80% likelier to receive a click than “purchase” queries, simply generating the traffic can ultimately be beneficial in the long run with the help of remarketing.
 The sheer volume of traffic at your disposal for introductory terms – “office furniture,” “wireless headphones,” “running shoes,” – opens a multitude of enhanced messaging options.
 Search lists, display, and dynamic feed remarketing are all at your disposal and increasing the likelihood of an individual revisiting your brand’s unique selling point, especially for those in a longer purchasing cycle, is an opportunity cost that cannot be ignored.